redox-os/website/content/news/rsoc-2025-uds.md

 A process can send a FD over a socket managed by a scheme.
 The receiving process can then obtain this FD.

+The intent of a file descriptor is to act as a reference to a resource that has been opened for use.
+An FD is an index into a process's file descriptor table, maintained in the kernel, and points to a "file description" that identifies the target resource.
+An FD only makes sense in the context of the process that owns it, so simply sending an FD number between processes would not accomplish the goal of passing a reference to a resource.
+The kernel must participate in moving the reference between processes.

 Here's how it works step-by-step:
 1. The sending process calls `sendfd` syscall with the socket and the FD to send.
 2. The kernel receives the syscall and removes the FD from the sending process's FD table.
 3. The kernel sends a request to the scheme that manages the socket.
 4. The scheme handles the request and obtains the FD from the kernel.
 5. The receiving process calls `dup` on the socket with the "recvfd" argument.
-6. The scheme returns the obtained FD to the receiving process.
+6. The scheme reports to the kernel that it is sending an already open FD.
-7. The receiving process gets a new FD that points to the same underlying open file as the original FD.
+7. The receiving process gets a new FD from the kernel that points to the same underlying open file as the original FD.

 Here's an example of fd sending:
 ```rust